una-ada/anarchy.website/_posts/2016-02-24-acm-bylaws.md

 operation of the organization.
 They are the official representatives of the UWRF ACM on and off campus.
 All officers are required to attend regular officer meetings, and to be visible at all UWRF ACM sponsored events.
-The officers work with the UWRF ACM’s faculty advisor, a Computer Science Department faculty member.
+The officers work with the UWRF ACM's faculty advisor, a Computer Science Department faculty member.
 All UWRF ACM officers are chosen by an annual election and serve in terms of one year.